Toronto School of Theology

-The Toronto School of Theology (TST) is an ecumenical consortium of seven theological colleges.
-It is affiliated with the University of Toronto.
+The Toronto School of Theology (TST) is an ecumenical consortium of seven theological colleges affiliated with the University of Toronto.
 Its seven member schools are Emmanuel College, Knox College, Regis College, St. Augustine's Seminary, the University of St. Michael's College, Trinity College Faculty of Divinity, and Wycliffe College.
-Since 2022, Regis College and the University of St. Micheal's College have operated academically as the federated Regis-St. Michael's Faculty of Theology.
+Since 2022, Regis College and the University of St. Micheal's College have operated academically as the federated Regis St. Michael's Faculty of Theology.

-Academic standards are consistent with those of the University of Toronto, which holds TST accountable through a highly developed process of quality assurance.

 The Toronto School of Theology is the largest ecumenical consortium for theological education in Canada.
 The TST consortium offers professional and academic degrees, for different educational purposes.
 Some are primarily professional in character, while others are oriented to general theological studies or research.
 All degree programs operate at the post-baccalaureate level, and degrees are conferred conjointly by the University of Toronto.